-When evaluating colleges for your further studies, multiple factors should be taken into consideration before you decide which major or college would be right for you.
+When evaluating colleges for further studies, one should consider multiple factors before deciding which major or college would be right for you.

 One of the factors that can massively affect your decision is your skill set – it will define the kind of majors or colleges that interest you the most and your career prospects once you graduate.

-If you’re not sure about how to start and the strategies to pick the right college based on your skill set, don’t worry.
+If you need help with how to start and the strategies to pick the right college based on your skill set, don’t worry.
 We’re here to help.
-Here are 5 steps that will help you define your skill set and, accordingly, choose a college that matches it.
+Here are five steps that will help you define your skill set and, accordingly, choose a college that matches it.

-First and foremost, you must begin with making a comprehensive list of your interests and activities that you’re good at.
+First and foremost, you must begin by making a comprehensive list of your interests and activities that you’re good at.

 Listing your skills in the physical form will help you look at them collectively, thereby helping you understand which ones you must leverage and recognize the ones to strike off as they don’t add any value to your educational journey.
 Some good-to-have skills as a student are: